bitvijays/umbrella-wiki/source/0_Introduction.rst

 SWARM Robotics
 ^^^^^^^^^^^^^^

-The Challenge
+Challenge
-"""""""""""""
+"""""""""

 - In warehouse environments, robots move objects of various shapes and sizes without colliding and misjudging the objects.
 Without swarm robotic technology, the robots use centralised methods to collaborate and coordinate their movements requiring centralised processing and communication (expensive in terms of infrastructure required).
 - The Collaborative warehouse storage solution uses swarm robotic technology, which exploits multiple robots collectively moving pallets containing objects.
 It improves performance, measured in terms of the time taken to store/retrieve the pallets and the resources, including battery energy.
-- Existing testbeds (Robotarium and IRIS) support collaborative robotics experimentation and are largely used for general swarm algorithm research and evaluation rather than being use-case specific.
+- Existing testbeds (Robotarium and IRIS) support collaborative robotics experimentation and are primarily used for general swarm algorithm research and evaluation rather than being use-case specific.

-The Approach
+Approach
-""""""""""""
+""""""""

 - Swarm robots coordinate their activities in an autonomous self-configuring manner requiring no reliance on the infrastructure being deployed.
-- The Swarm robots use various sensors, including distance, camera, and radios, to obtain information about the environment.
+- The Swarm robots use various sensors, including distance, camera, and radios, to obtain environmental information.
 Robots process this information, and it forms the basis of their actions.
 The robots also contain radios to communicate with each other.
-- Digital twins are used to evaluate and optimising or evolve the algorithms.
+- Digital twins are used to evaluate and optimise or evolve the algorithms.
 Algorithms are created and deployed to the digital twin simulator environment and the robots.
 The algorithms set goals and tasks for the robots to achieve.
 Performance is measured by how they collectively tackle these challenges.
 - Objects or pallets to be moved by the robots and obstacles hinder the robot's movements.
 Up to 20 swarm robots can be involved in each experiment.
 Ground truth data is collected to validate and evaluate the performance of the robots in fulfilling their tasks.

-The Benefits
+Benefits
-""""""""""""
+""""""""

 - Algorithms can be optimised and evaluated for performing particular tasks and environments without prior knowledge of the environment or infrastructure.
 - Digital twin environments permit accurate representation and comparison with the real arena environment for validating, evolving, or optimising the algorithms.
 - Zero initial configuration and infrastructure required.

+Private 5G Use-case for Warehousing and Logistics
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Challenge
+"""""""""
+- 5G provides an unprecedented capability of a unified wireless interface for diverse IIoT applications.
+- Private 5G networks provide customized service with dedicated coverage, capacity, and intrinsic network control.
+- Most existing testbeds lack 5G capabilities as an end-to-end IIoT system.

+Approach
+""""""""

+- The UMBRELLA offers the capability to test, evaluate, and trial private 5G technology and support different use cases, such as versatile warehousing and logistics scenarios, as part of an end-to-end IIoT system.
+- Private 5G connectivity is provided through a 5G network-in-a-box solution which includes a radio access network (RAN) and a core network and supports commercial off-the-shelf (COTS) devices like handsets and dongles.
+- The private 5G network is based on non-standalone (NSA) mode and can operate in several sub-6 GHz frequency bands, including those opened explicitly for private deployments.